We’re shining June’s spotlight on Heather Hobbs, content editor, sourdough aficionado and 14-time National Novel Writing Month participant

 This month, we’re featuring a Yakkety Yak employee whose passion for clarity and attention to detail is infused into every piece of copy that passes her desk.

-As content editor, Heather lends her eagle eyes, SEO prowess and ear for tone to content for an eclectic array of clients, ranging from Ashland Breast Pumps and Cara to the American Brain Foundation.
+As content editor, Heather lends her eagle eyes, SEO prowess and ear for tone to content for an eclectic array of clients, ranging from The Lactation Network and Cara to the American Brain Foundation.
 We recently chatted with Heather about the projects that excite her and all that’s bringing her joy this month.

 How long have you been working at Yakkety Yak?

 Just since this January, so almost seven months.

 What drew you to Yakkety Yak?

 We spend so much of our lives at work, so I really wanted to find a day job that was helping people.
 I had been a bilingual elementary school teacher for seven years and was ready for a transition, when I saw that Chris [Mueller, Yakkety Yak Senior Digital Analyst], with whom I went to high school, posted about a job opening.
 I researched Yakkety Yak and really liked that it’s a purpose-driven agency that wants to do good in the world.

 What’s the most rewarding part of your job?

 Everyone at Yakkety Yak is really nice, accommodating and helpful, so I feel supported by the team.
 I also like how much I learn from my co-workers and that I can ask questions here—people want you to grow.